 With a properly drafted and executed Living Will, your predetermined wishes become binding directives.
 There are legal penalties if a health care professional intentionally fails to act in accordance with your directives, and it is a crime for someone to willfully conceal, cancel, deface, obliterate, or withhold personal knowledge of an advance directive or the modification or revocation thereof.

-If you would like to turn your wishes for your health care treatment into legal directives by having a properly drafted and executed Living Will, please contact a Toms River attorney at the Law Offices of Apicelli, Costanzo & Russom.
+If you would like to turn your wishes for your health care treatment into legal directives by having a properly drafted and executed Living Will, please contact a Toms River attorney at Costanzo & Russom Law Group.

 NOTE: This page is for general information only and is not be solely relied upon.
 If you have questions about your estate plan, please call a Toms River estate planning attorney today!